SondreBolland/ArrayVSLinked/README.md

 ## Task
 For both ArrayList and LinkedList, implement **add(element)**, **add(index, element)** and **get(index)**.
-Run ArrayLinkedTest.java to see if your implementation is correct.
+Run LinkedListTest.java and ArrayListTest.java to see if your implementation is correct.

 Main.java performs a set of operations using both ArrayList and LinkedList:
   * Insertion